dlazz/egocli/README.md

 # Egocli

 Egocli is a command line tool that helps you to simplify AWS Elastic Contanier Service deploy and provisioning.
-With Egocli you can create or update a Task Configuration and an ECS Service from a yaml file.
+With Egocli you can create or update a Task Definition and an ECS Service from a yaml file.
 You can also provide different sets of parameters, grouped by context, so that you can use the same yaml to provison your infrastructure in different environments (ie. staging, qa, productions).
 With **egocli seal** command you can encrypt your secrets and securely push them on your repository, egocli will decrypt them for you while running.